This section describes additional configuration options for Redis Enterprise Software installation.

 Swap space is used by the Linux OS to help manage memory (pages) by copying pages from RAM to disk and the OS is configured by default to be fairly aggressive.
 For Redis Enterprise Software (RS) with the way it utilizes and manages memory, it is best to eliminate the likelihood of the OS swapping.
 If you would like to understand why, please read more on how RS manages memory for best functionality and performance.

 Note: mDNS is only supported for development and testing environments.
 If you choose to use the mDNS protocol when you set the cluster name, make sure that the configurations and prerequisites for resolving database endpoints are met on the client machines.
-If you have Active-Passive databases on the cluster, the configurations and prerequisites are also required for the Redis Enterprise Software nodes.
+If you have Replica Of databases on the cluster, the configurations and prerequisites are also required for the Redis Enterprise Software nodes.
 To prepare a client or node for mDNS:

 There are two default locations for the socket files in Redis Enterprise Software (RS): /tmp - In clean installations of RS version lower than 5.2.2 /var/opt/redislabs/run - In clean installations of RS version 5.2.2 and higher We made this change because some customers have maintenance procedures that delete the /tmp directory.
 When you upgrade from a RS version lower than 5.2.2 to 5.2.2 and higher, the socket files are not moved to the new location by default.